 My partner and I are splitting up.
 They don't want to sell our house and refuse to discuss buying me out.
 Can you help me?

 The majority of disputes of this nature can be dealt with by negotiation, without the need for court proceedings.
 However, in a small minority of cases, the only way to break the deadlock is to make an application to the court to order the sale of a disputed property and make a ruling as to how the proceeds are to be divided.
 This is very much a last resort but the option is there to make sure this type of situation does not continue indefinitely.

 Do I have any rights if I live in my partner's home and it is in their name only?

-If a cohabiting relationship breaks down and the parties’ respective rights and interests have not been spelt out in advance, there can be a very high level of uncertainty and, in some cases, expensive litigation can follow.
+If a cohabiting relationship breaks down, and the parties’ respective rights and interests have not been made clear in advance, there can be a high level of uncertainty and, in some cases, expensive litigation can follow.
 You can reduce this uncertainty by signing up to a cohabitation agreement.

 However, if you find yourself in dispute with your former partner, it is important to take early legal advice.
 Seemingly small actions can assume great significance in disputes over the equity in a home, so it is crucial to establish a clear strategy and avoid pitfalls right from the start.